kkrt-labs/ef-tests/docs/CONTRIBUTING.md

 - Integrator: adds a test suite, runs the suite, makes an issue for each failing test, marks failing tests as skipped.
 - Debuggor: picks an issue raised by a Integrator, and dives in the EVM spec and the current Cairo 0 implementation in order to pin point the exact issue.
-Ones the issue is correctly understood, checks if a similar issue hasn't been raised yet by another Debuggor yet.
+Ones the issue is correctly understood, checks if a similar issue hasn't been raised by another Debuggor yet.
 If it has, link the Integrator issue to the Debuggor issue for tracking and pick up another Integrator issue.
 If it hasn't, raises a detailed issue about the Cairo 0 implementation bug and links it to the Integrator issue.
 - Implementor: picks up an detailed issue raised by a Debuggor and reimplements the test logic in Cairo 0 python tests.
 Once the error is replicated, fixes the test in Cairo 0.

 ## How to